 Angel investors - Up to RM 50,000 within a 12 months period.

 Any investment monies made to any issuer will be deposited directly into a separate trust account.

 The trust account is administered by an independent registered custodian and we have engaged Universal Trustees (M) Bhd as our licensed custodian.
-The funds are to be released only when the targeted amount has been met and other conditions satisfied like no material adverse change during the offer period and cooling off period of six (6) business days have expired.
+The funds are to be released only when the targetted amount has been met and otherconditions satisfied - like no material adverse change during the offer period and cooling off period of six (6) business days have expired.

 A nominee structure is a method to facilitate investment into a company.
-Under the Companies Act 2016, a Malaysian private limited company eg Sdn Bhd is allowed to have up to 50 shareholders at any time.
-This may not be suitable when equity crowdfunding generally attracts large number of investors.
+Under the Companies Act 2016, a Malaysian private limited company e.g. Sdn Bhd is allowed to have up to 50 shareholders at any time.
+This may not be suitable in the case of equity crowdfunding since it generally attracts a large number of investors.

-To facilitate the investment, we have designed a nominee structure which allows us to act as a nominee to hold the shares on your behalf as a nominee.
+To facilitate the investment, we have designed a nominee structure which allows us to hold the shares on your behalf as a nominee.

 To illustrate, once your investment in a company is successful, the company will instruct its company secretary to issue and allot shares to the nominee.
 To view your shareholding position, you can access your investor dashboard on the platform.